• Skip to primary navigation

 Yes, this can be made in the microwave if you would prefer.
 You won't need as much milk and it will only take 3 minutes, stirring half way through.

-If you’ve tried this apple cinnamon oatmeal, or any other recipe on the blog, then let us know how you got on in the comments below, we love hearing from you!
+If you’ve tried this apple porridge recipe, then let us know how you got on in the comments below.

 Recipe